user search icon shopping cart icon 0 email icon email icon

 How to Practice Mindful Eating:

-5. Give gratitude for the food in front of you.
+5. Express gratitude for the food you're about to enjoy.

-7. Chew each bite thoroughly.
+7. Chew each bite thoroughly, appreciating its flavors and textures.

-10. Stop eating when you are full.
+10. Stop eating once you feel satisfied, not overfull.

 The Hunger Scale